 CAMSAC has additionally been very active in joint working with colleagues in Universities across Wales, the UK and internationally, with recent collaborations including the 7 other Welsh HEIs involved in ASTUTE, as well as Bath, Strathclyde, Ulster, Twente (Netherlands), Arizona State (USA) and Waikato (New Zealand), to name but a few.

-CAMSAC also has extensive links with industry, working with major global companies such as Tata, BAe Systems and the Johnson & Johnson Group on the one hand and supporting a wide range of small and medium size Welsh manufacturing businesses through collaborative R&D on the other.
+CAMSAC also has extensive links with industry, working with major global companies such as Ford, Tata and BAe Systems on the one hand and supporting a wide range of small and medium size Welsh manufacturing businesses through collaborative R&D on the other.

 - Cardiff University Invests in Renishaw Added Manufacturing Machine